Praying Mantis: Fierce and Fascinating Garden Bugs

 Well over a thousand mantid species crawl across the globe, but only a handful live in North America.
 Collectively, they go by the catchall term “praying mantis” because of the way the insect holds its forelimbs in front of its thorax.
 But that serene posture can be deceiving: While it may seem to be in deep meditation, it’s actually waiting for an unsuspecting insect to venture too close.

-What Do Praying Mantis Eat?
+Ask the Experts: What Does a Praying Mantis Eat?

 Mantids typically eat other bugs but aren’t too picky about dinner.
 If a fellow garden visitor passes near enough, they instinctively try to grab it and make a meal of it.
 While this does mean that praying mantises will consume beneficial insects, like butterflies and bees, they’re also happy to dine on pests like mosquitoes and flies.
-In the grand scheme, mantises feast on more bad bugs than good bugs, and it’s much more natural to rely on them to do the dirty work of controlling pesky insect populations than it is to spray toxic pesticides.
-Will a praying mantis eat hummingbirds?

 How Long Does a Praying Mantis Live?